FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Rotate the toys with ones that you keep out of sight.
 This action will keep your little bundle of joy interested in them as you switch them out.

-- Every time the puppy comes bounding towards you, flashing those pearly white razors, offer a toy.
+- Every time the puppy comes bounding towards you, flashing those sharp puppy teeth or pearly white razors, offer a toy.
 If she spits it out, give her another.

 - If your puppy manages to bite you, let her know it is too hard by giving an audible response, such as saying “ouch!” or whining.